utshomax/postman-docs/src/pages/docs/public-api-network/best-practices/best-practices.md

 Create documentation explaining how to authorize with your API.
 You can mention this in the [workspace description](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#editing-workspace-details) or [documentation description](/docs/publishing-your-api/authoring-your-documentation/#adding-descriptions-to-your-documentation) if you have several API request workflows or a more complicated authorization schema.

 To learn more, see [Including authorization details](/docs/publishing-your-api/authoring-your-documentation/#including-authorization-details).

-## Creating multiple environments for different use cases

-You can [create environments](/docs/sending-requests/managing-environments/#creating-environments) for different use cases, such as testing and production, and add them to your public workspace.
-This helps users understand what they need to configure with your API for their use case.

-## Protecting sensitive data

-When [creating and sharing environment variables](/docs/sending-requests/managing-environments/#adding-environment-variables), specify example values as the Initial value for the variable.
-Don't add sensitive data as the Initial value because it is shared with users who can access the environment.
-The Current value is used in your local instance of Postman, and is never synced to your account or shared with your team unless you choose to persist it.

-## Creating API cookbooks

-Create example workflows under a collection or a collection of folders for example use cases.
-Or for someone to fork and get started right away.

-Examples of Cookbooks you can make are:

-* Authentication and Authorization Cookbooks

-* Integration Use Cases

-* Automated Use Cases